Andrew Hammond (ice hockey): Later years (2017–2022)

 Collecting three wins in four appearances (one of those in relief), Hammond's tenure with the Canadiens ended while in recovery from his injury, after he was dealt at the NHL trade deadline to the New Jersey Devils in exchange for Nate Schnarr on March 21, 2022.
 Canadiens general manager Kent Hughes said that with the return of Jake Allen from injury, he felt that the trade would give Hammond more opportunity to continue in the NHL.
 Hammond finished out the season with the Devils, but he would later reveal that an ankle injury acquired while in Montreal continued to affect him, and he left the team following the season's end.

 On September 16, 2022, he signed a one-year contract with Traktor Chelyabinsk of the Kontinental Hockey League (KHL).
 Hammond's tenure in the KHL was brief, appearing in two games with Traktor in the 2022–23 season before opting to terminate his contract in order to return to North America on October 20, 2022.
 On December 19, Hammond announced his retirement from professional hockey, saying "my career was a series of unbelievable and unexpected memories.
 I met some of the best people I know and I can honestly say I had the best 'job' in the world."

+Post-retirement career

+After retirement, Hammond transitioned to working in medical sales.
+On March 1, 2025, Hammond returned to Ottawa and was honoured with a ceremonial puck drop on the 10-year anniversary of his run.

 Personal life

 Hammond was born in White Rock, British Columbia to Marshall and Sandie Hammond, and grew up in adjacent Surrey.
 He has a brother, Matt, and a sister, Christine.

 Hammond has said that he almost quit hockey on two separate occasions, the first when he was cut after a junior A game in the 2006–07 season, and the second when he was traded from the BCHL's Surrey Eagles mid-season in 2007–08.

+Hammond lives outside Detroit, Michigan with his wife and three children.